|

 German human rights

-activists build a
+activists build a "Pillar of

 Shame" against United